raspberrypilearning/button-switch-scratch-pi/en/step_2.md

 In the image above, a **signal-in** jumper cable could be connected anywhere in row 23 and the **signal-out** cable anywhere in row 25.

-NOTE: if you connected a cable to the left-hand side row 23 and another to the right-hand side of row 23, the signal would pass straight through the switch whether it was pressed or not.
+NOTE: if you connected a cable to row 23 on the left-hand side of the board and another to row 23 on the right-hand side, the signal would pass straight through the switch whether it was or wasn't pressed.

 ![Button switch leg connections](images/buttonBasics_buttonLegConnections.png)